 Run the user deletion command:

 The command deletes the user and its home directory.
+Output example:

-For more information about deleting users by using deluser, see the Ubuntu documentation.
+deluser, see the Ubuntu documentation.